Crossbow: Hunting, leisure, and science

-Modern military and paramilitary use
+Military and paramilitary

-In modern times, crossbows are no longer used for war, but there are still some applications.
-For example, in the Americas, the Peruvian army (Ejército) equips some soldiers with crossbows and rope, to establish a zip-line in difficult terrain.
-In Brazil the CIGS (Jungle Warfare Training Center) also trains soldiers in the use of crossbows.
+Crossbows are no longer used in battles, but they are still used in some military applications.
+For example, there is an undated photograph of Peruvian soldiers equipped with crossbows and rope to establish a zip-line in difficult terrain.
+In Brazil, the CIGS (Jungle Warfare Training Center) also trains soldiers in the use of crossbows.

 In the United States, SAA International Ltd manufacture a 200 J crossbow-launched version of the U.S. Army type classified Launched Grapnel Hook (LGH), among other mine countermeasure solutions designed for the Middle Eastern theatre.
-It has been successfully evaluated in Cambodia and Bosnia.
-It is used to probe for and detonate tripwire initiated mines and booby traps at up to 50 m.
+It was evaluated as successful in Cambodia and Bosnia.
+It is used to probe for and detonate tripwire-initiated mines and booby traps at up to 50 m.
 The concept is similar to the LGH device originally fired from a rifle, as a plastic retrieval line is attached.
-Reusable up to 20 times, the line can be reeled back in without exposing oneself.
+Reusable up to 20 times, the line can be reeled back in without exposing the user.
 The device is of particular use in tactical situations where noise discipline is important.